 You may remember our infographic on the steps you should take to get your product to market.
 In this article, we explain the importance of product renderings and the role that digital marketing can play in getting your product out there.

-In order for Cambridge Design Technology to fulfil a turnkey solution to our clients, a strategic partnership was formed with C4B Media, a marketing agency experienced in helping businesses in a number of industries get their products to market.
+In order for Cambridge Design Technology to fulfil a turnkey solution to our clients, a strategic partnership was formed with C4B Media – a Cambridge based marketing agency experienced in helping businesses in a number of industries get their products to market.

 It’s important to establish partnerships like this early on so that you don’t leave marketing your new product to the latter stages of your development schedule.
 Put your marketing plan in place as early as the product design stage, with the support of your marketing partner.
 It takes time to gain followers and an audience, so by planning your “Go to Market” strategy as early as possible, you will benefit from larger profit margins once your product is launched.

-When you do, consider digital marketing as a key component of your strategy.
+When you do, consider digital marketing strategy as a key component.
 In this digital age, your online presence is crucial for building awareness and being seen by your target audience.

 Digital marketing can be cheaper than offline marketing methods, such as direct mail and magazine adverts.
 It’s also more targeted and more immediate, so you can reach the right audience much sooner.

-A marketing partner, such an agency or your own in-house marketing team, can take the following measures to promote your product digitally.
+A partner, such a marketing agency, or your own in-house marketing team, can take the following measures to promote your product digitally.
 Here are the key steps:

 Before you market your product to your target audience, it’s important to have high quality visualisations in the form of 3D renderings to show what your product looks like.

 Your product design company can produce renderings of your product for your marketing partner to use as part of the marketing plan.

 Your website will act as your shop front in promoting your product.
 For this reason, it’s key that it: